OceanBioME/OceanBioME.jl/paper/paper.md

 The biologically active particles can be advected by the currents, and/or they can move according to prescribed dynamics.
 For example, migrating zooplankton or fish can be modelled with biologically active particles and ``OceanBioME.jl`` allows these to interact with tracer-based components such as phytoplankton or detritus.

 `AdvectedPopulations` are supported by `Boundaries` modules which provide information at the top and bottom of the ocean.
-For example, the GasExchange submodule calculate the flux of carbon dioxide and oxygen at the sea surface, while sediment modules calculate fluxes of carbon and oxygen at the seafloor.
+For example, the GasExchange submodule calculate the flux of carbon dioxide and oxygen at the sea surface, while `Sediments` modules calculate fluxes of carbon and oxygen at the seafloor.

 We provide a simple framework and utilities (such as light attenuation integration) to build the necessary components of biogeochemical models.
 With the provided models, currently a simple Nutrient-Phytoplankton-Zooplankton-Detritus [@npzd] model, and an intermediate complexity model, LOBSTER [@lobster], we have set up a straightforward "plug and play" framework to add additional tracers such as carbonate and oxygen chemistry systems, and additional forcing.